Redress scheme for cohabiting couples

 - The agreement has been signed by each of you

-Such an agreement may include a provision that the redress scheme does not apply to them.
+Such an agreement (also known as a cohabitant's agreement) may include a provision that the redress scheme does not apply to them.
 This is different from similar agreements by married couples.
 Agreements between a married couple may not validly exclude either party’s right to apply to the courts for various orders (for example, a maintenance order).
 A court may set aside or vary a cohabitants’ agreement in exceptional circumstances if its enforcement would cause serious injustice.
 Agreements entered into by cohabitants before the Act commenced are enforceable.

 If you are eligible for legal aid and advice from the Legal Aid Board, you must pay a contribution towards costs (except in cases of extreme hardship).
 Contact your nearest law centre for information on legal aid.